nuxeo/doc.nuxeo.com-content/src/nxdoc/getting-started/workflow-tutorials/workflow-escalation-rules-example.md

 Edit the **Accept/Reject** node by hovering over it and click on the edit icon ![]({{file name='editor_area.gif' space='studio' page='studio-icons-index'}}).

-1. Title: `marketing manager validation`.
+1. Title: `Marketing manager validation`.
 1. Directive: "Please review this document for publication".
 1. Due date expression: `CurrentDate.days(2)`.
 1. Assignees: Use the **Add** button to add "Jane" (the marketing manager's username).
-1. Grant permission to task assignee: "Write", so Jane can possibly modify the document.</br>
+1. Grant permission to task assignee: "Edit", so Jane can possibly modify the document.</br>
     Result should look like the image below:
     {{!--     ### nx_asset ###
       path: /default-domain/workspaces/Product Management/Documentation/Documentation Screenshots/NXDOC/Master/Workflow Escalation Rules Example/marketing-validation-node-general-tab.png